 Design trend is constantly changing day by day.
-It is quite obvious that there are 2 things that concerns dynamic entrepreneurs the most at this moment: The “Simple is Better” concept; and the rapid increase for portable devices.
-Fortunately, the involvement for recent technology has provided us brilliant solutions: Responsive Design and Flat Design.
+It is quite obvious that there are 2 things that concern dynamic entrepreneurs the most at this moment: The “Simple is Better” concept; and the rapid increase for portable devices.
+Fortunately, the involvement of recent technology has provided us with brilliant solutions: Responsive Design and Flat Design.

 Table of Contents